tseth4/c950/README.md

 •  The distances provided in the “WGUPS Distance Table” are equal regardless of the direction traveled.

 •  The day ends when all 40 packages have been delivered.

+# NEw

+Integrating with the Algorithm
+Pre-Load All Packages into the Hash Table:
+Load the package data at the start of the program.
+During Nearest Neighbor Execution:
+Check the hash table for package constraints (e.g., deadlines or address corrections).
+Update the package’s status and delivery time as it's delivered.
+Output Delivery Information:
+After the route is completed, iterate over the hash table to display the final status of each package.